gec/reef/INSTALL.markdown

 http://www.riverace.com/qpid/downloads.htm

-If running on windows you will need to update the "org.totalgrid.reef.cfg" file to set the "org.totalgrid.reef.amqp.user" and "org.totalgrid.reef.amqp.password" fields to a valid windows user.
+If running on windows you will need to update the "org.totalgrid.reef.amqp.cfg" file to set the "org.totalgrid.reef.amqp.user" and "org.totalgrid.reef.amqp.password" fields to a valid windows user.
+It's recommended that you create a "qpid" windows user with minimal permissions for logging into qpid.

 DNP3
 ==============================